 Women in Swaziland are treated as second class citizens, as objects and denied the opportunity or resources to advocate for their rights.
 Poverty, high levels of gender based violence, traditional laws that classify women as minors and the failure to implement laws to protect women all contribute to an appalling level of discrimination.

-ACTSA is working with the Foundation for Socio Economic Justice and the Swaziland Rural Women’s Assembly on a four year project to Improve Women’s Rights in Swaziland.
+ACTSA worked with the Foundation for Socio Economic Justice and the Swaziland Rural Women’s Assembly on a four year project to Improve Women’s Rights in Swaziland.
 Find out more about the project.

 Women's Rights in Swaziland Briefing Paper